sSharonV/Flare-On-Walkthroughs/2015/CH_3/README.md

 ### References

 - **PyInstaller Documentation**: Provides information on how PyInstaller packages Python applications into standalone executables.
-- **pyextractor**: A tool used to extract files packed with PyInstaller.
+- **pyinxtractor**: A tool used to extract files packed with PyInstaller.
-- **Python Decompilers**: Tools like `pyextractor` help reverse Python bytecode into readable Python code.